paramireze/paramireze.github.io/lifestyle.md

-Hi, this is where I talk about some of my unusual approaches of navigating life.
+Hi, this is where I talk about some of my unusual approaches to navigating life.

 {% if site.posts.size > 0 %}